WCRSyyc/WCRSyyc.github.io/ComputerNumbers.md

 Its time to go adventuring through space and time again.
 Lets look at the internet address on your computer.

 # Dotted decimal notation #
-Yet another way to write numbers: The Internet  IP protocols are based on 32 bit binary numbers.
-The developers knew that they would be using a lot of 32 bit numbers and wanted an easy way to work with them.
-They apparently did not want to use letters for numbers the way I did when translating numbers from the planet Hexadecimal so they invented yet another way to represent 32 bit numbers  IE numbers between 0 and 2^32-1 inclusive, or as the Hexians like to say: numbers between 0 and FF FF FF FF(base 16)
+Here is yet another way to write numbers and it does not use letters for numbers the way I did when translating numbers from the planet Hexadecimal.

+ When you are working with IPv4 (Internet Protocol version 4) you are often working with 32 bit binary numbers.  for example: Internet addresses in IPv4 are values between 0 and 2^32-1 inclusive, or as the Hexians like to say: numbers between 0 and FF FF FF FF (base 16).

-If you look at the network ip address on your cell phone or  on your desktop computer you will probably see a number something like this:
+If you look at the network IP address on your cell phone or on your desktop computer you will probably see a number something like this:

 192.168.0.100

-what is going on here?
+What is going on here?
 Each of the four numbers separated by the dots can have a value between 0 and 255 inclusive.
 This is base 256.
 They are using one to three decimal digits to give the value in each position and using dots to separate the values:

 | base | sequence |